Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

 #### Prerequisites

 - You have an Adyen&trade; customer account to log in to Adyen&trade;.
+- You are logged in to Adyen&trade;.
-- In case you are editing a connection to an Adyen&trade; live account, you have your Adyen&trade; credentials for both the *Checkout API endpoint* and the *Payment API endpoint* at hand.
+- In case you are editing a connection to an Adyen™ live account, you have the API endpoints for both the Checkout API endpoint and the Payment API endpoint at hand.
 - In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.

 #### Procedure